daattali/beautiful-jekyll/_posts/2023-07-13-how-we-operate.md

 share-img: /assets/img/path.jpg
 ---

-Handyman Work
+## Handyman Work

-We'll make a free visit to discuss what you want done.
+One free visit to discuss what you want done.

-We'll give you a free written estimate.
+Free written estimate.

-Our minimum charge for handyman work is £50.
+Minimum charge for handyman work is £50 excluding materials.

+We require payment for materials up front.

+We won't undertake jobs that would last more than 3 days.

-We'll make best efforts to schedule your job within a month.
+Best efforts to schedule your job within a month and stick to the agreed date.

-We will normally ask you to pay for materials up front.
+Cleaning up afterwards is part of the service.

-When the work is completed we will invoice you for payment within one month.
+When the work is finished we will invoice you for payment within one month.

-We can take payments by bank transfer or cheque.
-We prefer not to take cash payments unless nothing else works for you.
+We take payments by bank transfer or cheque.

 We are privacy-focussed.